Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

     :local:
     :depth: 1

-.. note:: If you are using Plumsail HelpDesk with version older than 2.1.1, please follow  `this link <deprecated/Ticket and contact forms customization (before 2.1.1).html>`_ to learn about forms customization for your version of HelpDesk.
+.. note:: If you are using Plumsail HelpDesk with version older than 2.1.1, please follow  `this link <deprecated/Ticket%20and%20contact%20forms%20customization(before%202.1.1).html>`_ to learn about forms customization for your version of HelpDesk.

 In order to customize ticket and contact forms you need to install `Plumsail Forms for SharePoint online <https://plumsail.com/forms/>`_.
 It is available for free for HelpDesk customizations.